sravivarmanvce/epicsvce/docs/Registration.md

 |Faculty                     |₹ 5000/-       |100 USD|
 |Industry                    |₹ 6000/-       |150 USD|

 Payment of fees must accompany all registration forms.
 Your registration WILL NOT be confirmed until payment is received in full.
-The Authors are requested to pay the Registration Fees using Google Pay or Phone Pe
+The Authors are requested to pay the Registration Fees using UPI (Google Pay, Phone Pe, etc.).

 ## Account Details